(My depthless gratitude goes to Peter for bringing these two chuckleheads to life. They are perfect in every way.)

 The Mora meets the Pona at Bensael, and flows on towards Redgate and the sea.

 It is a cool summer evening in Olen.
-The sun sinks slow in the west, and the gibbous moon is already risen - a silver near-circle in a field of blue, decks in rusty splatter and dusky mare.
+The sun sinks slow in the west, and the gibbous moon is already risen - a silver near-circle in a field of blue, decked with rusty splatter and dusky mare.
 The shadows take forms more true to themselves, long and sharp and dark against the honeyed light

 Olen is not much different from the other riverside towns.
 A touch bigger than most of the others, perhaps.
 There’s a mine, dug out with aid from the mouldywarps.
 Terraced farmland and windmills on the hillside.
 A post office.
 An abbey of the Sisters of the Sable Maid and a church of the gods of man.
 The clock on town hall is two minutes fast and has been for as long as anyone can remember.
 The train comes in four times a day - twice from Bensael to Rivershead, and twice the other way.